franciscovilchezv/eurydice.rl/README.md

 ## Execute

 This section explains how to run each of the functionalities available.
+Code is available in the [source](./source) directory.

 ```
 $ cd source